jline/jline.github.io/jline-docs/docs/modules/terminal-providers.md

 The `jline-terminal-jna` module provides terminal implementations using the Java Native Access (JNA) library.
 JNA allows Java code to access native shared libraries without writing JNI code.

+**Note: The JNA provider is deprecated.
+It is recommended to use JNI or FFM providers instead.**

 ### Features

 - Dynamic loading of native libraries